Luisa Carvajal y Mendoza: Death and legacy

-Shortly after being released from her second imprisonment, Carvajal contracted a bronchial disease resulting in her death on her forty-eighth birthday in 1614.
-She died in London, England in the Spanish embassy.
+Shortly after being released from her second imprisonment, Carvajal contracted a bronchial illness resulting in her death on her forty-eighth birthday in 1614.
+She died in London at the Spanish embassy.

 Immediately after her death, friends and priests such as Ines de la Asuncion began to circulate her life story throughout Europe with hopes of beginning the beatification process for Carvajal.
-However, there has been a great deal of controversy regarding Carvajal's death.
-Since Carvajal died from a respiratory disease, meaning that she was not directly assassinated for her faith, this disqualifies her from being considered a martyr.
+However, there has been some controversy regarding Carvajal's death.
+Since Carvajal died from a respiratory illness, rather being executed for her faith, this disqualifies her from being considered a martyr.

-After Carvajal took her vow of poverty, she stated that she wanted to have her remains lie in a Jesuit church or college, however, Carvajal's will went unfulfilled as her desires were not met as the Jesuits did not honor her will.
-The Spanish ambassador Diego Sarmiento de Acuña, was ordered by King Phillip III to send her remains to Madrid, where they lay in the Royal Monastery of la Encarnación to this day.
+After Carvajal took her vow of poverty, she stated that she wanted to have her remains lie in a Jesuit church or college, however, Carvajal's will went unfulfilled as her wishes were not met.
+The Spanish ambassador Diego Sarmiento de Acuña, was ordered by King Phillip III to send her remains to Madrid, where they lie in the Royal Monastery of la Encarnación to this day.